deepaksood619/deepaksood619.github.io/docs/networking/networking-concepts/data-center-networking.md

 ## Types of Data center network

-## Three-tier DCN
+### Three-tier DCN

 The [legacy](https://en.wikipedia.org/wiki/Legacy_system) three-tier DCN architecture follows a multi-rooted [tree based network topology](https://en.wikipedia.org/wiki/Tree_network) composed of three layers of network switches, namely access, aggregate, and core layers.The [servers](https://en.wikipedia.org/wiki/Server_(computing)) in the lowest layers are connected directly to one of the edge layer switches.
 The aggregate layer switches interconnect together multiple access layer switches.
 All of the aggregate layer switches are connected to each other by core layer switches.
 Core layer switches are also responsible for connecting the data center to the [Internet](https://en.wikipedia.org/wiki/Internet).
-The three-tier is the common network architecture used in data centers.However, three-tier architecture is unable to handle the growing demand of cloud computing.The higher layers of the three-tier DCN are highly oversubscribed.Moreover, scalability is another major issue in three-tier DCN.
+The three-tier is the common network architecture used in data centers.
+However, three-tier architecture is unable to handle the growing demand of cloud computing.The higher layers of the three-tier DCN are highly oversubscribed.Moreover, scalability is another major issue in three-tier DCN.
 Major problems faced by the three-tier architecture include, scalability, fault tolerance, energy efficiency, and cross-sectional bandwidth.
 The three-tier architecture uses enterprise-level network devices at the higher layers of topology that are very expensive and power hungry.

 ## Fat tree DCN